shunyakmr/CV-in-quarto/README.md

-# CV
+# CV in Quarto

-My Curriculum vitae organised in Quarto
+My Curriculum vitae organised in Quarto.
+Template was adapted from https://github.com/schochastics/quarto-cv.